edgarcosta/crystalline_obstruction/README.rst

 This package computes an approximation the crystalline obstruction map on its space of Tate classes.
 This gives rigorous upper bounds on the middle geometric Picard number of a given projective hypersurface or the geometric Picard number of Jacobian variety.

-For more details see
+For more details see:

 - Explicit computation of the obstruction to lifting Tate classes from positive characteristic (under preparation) by Edgar Costa and Emre Can Sertoz.

 To compute a p-adic approximation for the Frobenius matrix we rely on the libraries controlledreduction_, and hypellfrob_.
 At the moment we support:
 - quartic or quintic surfaces (controlledreduction_)
 - Jacobians of quartic curves (controlledreduction_)
 - Jacobians hyperelliptic curves with a Weierstrass point over Qp (hypellfrob_)

 .. _controlledreduction: https://github.com/edgarcosta/controlledreduction
 .. _hypellfrob: https://web.maths.unsw.edu.au/~davidharvey/code/hypellfrob/